Grand Canal in Venice from Acadamia Bridge during sunset

 These are some Italian favorites to try that come right from either Venice itself or the Veneto region.

-- Tiramisu: This beloved Italian dessert made from coffee-dipped ladyfingers, whip, sugar, mascarpone cheese, and cocoa is not from Venice itself, but rather from the nearby city of Treviso to its north.
+• Tiramisu: This beloved Italian dessert made from coffee-dipped ladyfingers, whip, sugar, mascarpone cheese, and cocoa is not from Venice itself, but rather from the nearby city of Treviso to its north.
 Nevertheless, anywhere in the region of Veneto is an “authentic” place to try this yummy sweet.

-- Risotto al nero di seppia: Some may find the black color intriguing, while others may find it offputting.
+• Risotto al nero di seppia: Some may find the black color intriguing, while others may find it off-putting.
 Either way, squid ink risotto is a must try while in Venice!

-- Aperol Spritz: Also called a Spritz Veneziano, you’re sure to spot this bright orange drink all throughout your two week Italy vacation.
+• Aperol Spritz: Also called a Spritz Veneziano, you’re sure to spot this bright orange drink all throughout your two week Italy vacation.
 But this cocktail made from prosecco wine, Aperol, and soda water was actually invented in the Veneto region.

-- Belini: Another famous Italian cocktail invented in Veneto – but this time from the exact city of Venice itself.
+• Belini: Another famous Italian cocktail invented in Veneto – but this time from the exact city of Venice itself.
 In fact, you can have it right in the very bar where it was invented, Harry’s Bar, in San Marco Square.
 (But be warned – this is a very expensive way to have it if you sit down at one of the tables there!)
 This cocktail is made with Prosecco wine and peach purée or nectar.

-- NOT PIZZA: If you are looking for an “authentic” Italian pizza, Venice is not the place to have it.
+• NOT PIZZA: If you are looking for an “authentic” Italian pizza, Venice is not the place to have it.
 As I mentioned above when explaining where you should try authentic pizza (Naples), pizza as it was first invented must be made in a wood burning oven.
 And Venice has none!
 Venice is built out of wood, and apparently wood burning ovens were banned after a pretty bad fire in the past.
 So if you fancy a pizza while in Venice, that’s fine, but know that it’s very far from “authentic” pizza!

-- Option 2: By taxi.
-The fare for this 50 minute ride is fixed at €95.
+• Option 3: By taxi.
+The fare for this 20 – 30 minute ride from Venice Piazzale Roma is around €40.
 Make sure you get into an official taxi.
 They should accept card, and you can double check this as well as fare before getting in.
+You can also purchase online in advance (select “Town > Venice (P.le Roma)” for Venice city center).

 Adjustments to this 14 Day Italy Itinerary

-- Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
+• Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
 From there, you can make an easy day trip into Siena (or any other town in Tuscany!).

-- Visiting Lake Como from Milan: If you can add just one extra night in Milan to this fourteen day Italy itinerary, you can squeeze in a lovely day trip to Lake Como from Milan.
+• Visiting Lake Como from Milan: If you can add just one extra night in Milan to this fourteen day Italy itinerary, you can squeeze in a lovely day trip to Lake Como from Milan.
 I detail exactly how to do it without a tour group and on a budget here.

-- Skipping Capri if it seems too hectic: If the half-day in Capri and evening train to Florence sounds too hectic, I don’t blame you.
+• Skipping Capri if it seems too hectic: If the half-day in Capri and evening train to Florence sounds too hectic, I don’t blame you.
 It might be more enjoyable to save Capri for a return trip to Italy.
 Use the extra day as another day in either the Amalfi Coast, or add an extra night in Florence or Milan for one of the day trips I mention above.

 Any Questions on These 2 Weeks in Italy?